class SchemaSanitizer:

 target_vertex = edge.target

-# Get primary index for source vertex
+# Get identity fields for source vertex

 source_vertex_indexes.append(